Can the SimplePUMP pump into my pressure tank?

 And yes, inexpensive

 You only need one extra component to be able to pump into pressure --- our pressure gauge with one-way check valve.
-This prevents the pressure kicking the pump back at you on the release half of the stroke and lets you keep ane eye on the pressure as you pump.
+This prevents the pressure pushing the water back at you on the release half of the stroke and lets you keep an eye on the pressure as you pump.